yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/permission-groups.md

 const permissions = await PermissionGroups("cloudflare-permissions");
 ```

-# Create API Token with Permissions
+# Use with AccountApiToken

-Use with AccountApiToken to create a token with proper permissions:
+Create a token with proper permissions:

 ```ts
 import { PermissionGroups, AccountApiToken } from "alchemy/cloudflare";